joycesim/joycesim.github.io/news/index.md

 # {{page.title}}

 ### 2022
+May: Please welcome newly minted Dr Mitchell McMillan joining us from University of Toronto as a postdoctoral scholar here at SimLab!
+He will be working on Subduction zone eclogization!

 April: Casey Smith will be joining SimLab for the EAS REU Summer research program!

 March: Congratulations to Rosen Yu on receiving the ThinkSwiss research scholarship (https://thinkswiss.org/apply-now/) for this summer!